Amazon scores big win as India court stalls Future's $3.4 bln retail deal - Up News Info

 LIQUIDATION FEARS

-Future has in the past said the deal’s failure would push the company towards liquidation and impact livelihoods of 50,000 employees and 6,000 small- and medium-sized vendors.
+Future had previously said the deal’s failure would push the company towards liquidation and impact livelihoods of 50,000 employees and 6,000 small- and medium-sized vendors.

 Advertisement